 Sift in as lightly as possible four teacups of flour, and put in pan.
 Bake about one-half hour (350°F). —Mrs. T. H. Linsley

-The creamy lemon filling is what makes this homemade lemon cake recipe moist and so special.
+The creamy lemon filling is what makes this old fashioned lemon cake recipe moist and so special.

 One-half cup butter, two cups sugar, one cup sweet milk, three eggs (yolks and whites beaten separately), three cups flour, three teaspoonfuls baking powder.
 Bake at 350°F.